congzhang365/rhythm.metrics/README.md

 ### percentage_v

-%V is a rhythm metrics based on Ramus, F., Nespor, M., & Mehler, J. (1999).
+%V is a rhythm metric based on *Ramus, F., Nespor, M., & Mehler, J. (1999).
 Correlates of linguistic rhythm in the speech signal.
 Cognition, 73(3), 265-292.
-It calculates the ratio of vocalic material to the total duration of an utterance.
+It calculates the ratio of vocalic material to the total duration of an utterance.*

 `% V: total V duration / total utterance duration`